-In today’s episode of the “Grow Your Digital Podcast,” I discuss NFT’s, blockchain, artificial intelligence, and how this disruptive new technology is changing both, the way we work, and how it will permanently change our creative businesses in the near future.
+In today’s episode of the “Sean Earley Podcast,” I discuss NFT’s, blockchain, artificial intelligence, and how this disruptive new technology is changing both, the way we work, and how it will permanently change our creative businesses in the near future.

 Feeding the Giant Media Monster

 The one commonality that we all have as creative professionals is that our business involves creating digital content that feeds into the giant spinning vortex that is modern media.

 We spend endless, repetitive hours analyzing, planning, and creating strategic digital content, optimizing it for multiple formats, and then aggregating it out to multiple social media platforms to be bought, sold, and consumed on a multitude of ever-changing devices.